[ Printer Friendly Version ] [ Report Abuse ]

 One that he wished he knew.

-If his past missions could reveal any answers he would be looking for fellow members to gather information from.
-Or he would see some sort of dealing between two wizards and had to record what he observed.
+If his past missions revealed any answers: he would be looking for fellow members to gather information from, or he would see some sort of dealing between two wizards and had to record what he observed.

 The fact that he didn't know exactly what he was doing put him on edge.
-So he started to focus on the street names and buildings that marked his purpose.
+Instead he focused on the street names and buildings that marked his purpose.
 He passed a market on his left and a garage on his right.

-Off in the distance he spotted the yellow of a traffic light.
-He slowed his pace to a light jog.
-That's when he heard someone running behind him.
-He hadn't seen a muggle in the last half-mile.
+Off in the distance he spotted the yellow flash of a traffic light.
+He slowed his pace.
+That's when he heard the pitter patter of hard running on the pavement, coming from behind him.
+He hadn't seen a Muggle in the last half-mile.
 His heart beat sped up in fear.
 How had he failed to notice that he was being followed?
 Or pursued?
+They were close, if his hearing could be trusted to gauge distance.

 The panic in his heart didn't show on his face.
 His dark blue eyes swept the streets, searching for any reflective surface that would allow him to see behind him, without turning around.
 Perhaps, he knew that person.
 Or maybe they weren't following him.
-Maybe they were the real muggle that took this route home every night.
-Maybe they didn't know they were trying to find him, like he didn't know who he was trying to protect.
-Was this the person who needed his protection?
+Maybe they were the Muggle that actually took this route home every night.
+Maybe they didn't know they were trying to find him, like he didn't know who he was told to speak with them?
+Did this person need his protection?

-Yet there was one thing that Christoph did know: he wasn't going to gain anything by turning around prematurely.
-All the person, who was now jogging as slowly as he was, could see was the back of his head.
+There was one thing that Christoph knew: he wasn't going to gain answers by turning around prematurely.
+All the person, who was now jogging slowly a few paces behind him, could see was the back of his head.
 Which was covered by the gray hood.
 How much could they tell about him based on that or the way he ran?

-He looked towards the sky and noted that the moon hung about three quarters in the air.
+He looked up at the sky.
+The moon hung about three quarters in the air.
 He would be on time.
 No matter what.
 Looking ahead, he saw the intersection where he needed to stop.
 He picked up speed, trying to gain precious seconds that could change his life.
 He wanted more distance, more reaction time, between him and the other runner.

 But they picked up speed and jogged in his shadow.
-He stopped running, ready to attack.
-Before he could turn around, the runner tackled him from behind.
-Two thin arms wrapped around his neck and pulled him to the pavement.
-Like he learned in Auror training, he instinctively pulled at the arms, trying to loosen their grip.
-As he fell down to the ground, he turned his body to the side, which forced his attacker to spin with him and take the fall too.
+He stopped running abruptly and turned, ready to attack.
+The other runner tackled him, throwing two thin arms wrapped around his neck.
+Christoph's Auror instincts kicked in.
+He yanked at the arms, breaking their grip.
+Then rolled his body, shoulder first, forcing his attacker to spin with him and take the majority of the impact with their fall.

 He hit the ground hard.
-The left side of his face was scraped upon impact.
-He knew bleeding was inevitable.
-He rolled over quickly, taking the moment of his attacker's fall to break their hold on his neck and get his wand out.
-He heard his attacker whimper.
-But he didn't care.
+His left side scraped upon impact.
+Bleeding was inevitable.
+He rolled over quickly, taking the moment of his attacker's fall to get his wand out and see if anyone else was there.
+His attacker whimpered.
+He didn't care.

-He had his attacker pinned, he knew it.
+With his wand at the ready, his relief that it wasn't broken evident on his face, he scrambled to pin his attacker to the ground.
+Apparently they had worn a cloak, as they laid on the ground covered in it.
 They were hurt, moaning, probably bleeding like he was, and were much smaller than him.
 They weren't a threat.
-He checked for their back up.
-He knew that their partner could kill him if he was careless again and did not search the clearing.
+He pressed his left forearm into the person's neck, successfully pining them, and pointed his wand out towards the intersection, checking for their back up again.
+He knew that an unseen partner could kill him if he did not search the clearing.
+He wouldn't risk such carelessness.

 He looked back down South Lambeth, to see if anyone had been following them.
 All he saw was the change from red to green in the lights and some liter in the streets.
 Claphman and Stockwell were just as vacant.
 Everything stagnant, anticipating.
 Buildings lurched over with their height, appearing like dark shadows falling into the sidewalks.
-Only lights were aglow outside of the few shorter buildings, homes maybe, apartments and families.
+Lights were aglow outside of the few shorter buildings, homes maybe, apartments and families in danger of this small thing whimpering and scrambling beneath him.

 No one was outside.
 From what he could see, no one was anywhere.
-It was just him and his attacker, and they were on the ground.
-His attacker was still moaning in his ear, but he wasn't going to let his guard down, he knew better.
+It was just him and his attacker.
+His attacker was still moaning, but he wasn't going to let his guard down, he knew better.

-"C-chr…" His attacker coughed, chocked.
+"C-chr…" His attacker coughed, choked.
 They reached their hands up, grasping, clutching- trying to escape.

-He paid them no attention.
-He was waiting for his signal; the reason for being there in the first place.
+He tried to ignore it, waiting for his signal; the reason for being there in the first place.
 If he was going to meet another member, maybe they could take his attacker in for questioning.
 Maybe they could get some answers of out this person.
 Maybe…

 "Chr-ristophh!"
 They screamed, straining their voice.
 Wriggling their body, shifting their weight.
 Trying to breathe.